gpgreen/py32_canbus_dev/README.md

 # py32_canbus_dev

-KiCad design for a ARM Cortex-M0+ CAN bus development board.
-The MCU is a Puya PY32 Series.
-The board includes a MCP2518 CAN controller.
-The specific part is PY032F030K18T6.
+KiCad design for a ARM Cortex-M0+ CAN bus development board with a MCP2518 CAN FD controller.
+The mcu part is a Puya PY032F030K18T6.
 This can run at a maximum of 48 MHz, and has 8 kbyte SRAM and 64 kbyte Flash.
 A USB B mini connector provides 5V power and interfaces with a FTDI device wired as a Serial Comm to the development board.
-The board must be programmed with a debugger, ie at this time it cannot be programmed over the usb.
-Design use's a 24 MHz high speed crystal.
 There is an onboard LDO that provides 500mA of power at 3.3V.
-There is an LED connected to 1 of the GPIO pins.
-The value of the BOOT0 pin can be set to ground or 3.3V permanently via the solder bridge.
-A jumper can be used on the pin rails in lieue of the solder bridge.
+An LED is connected to 1 of the GPIO pins.
 All available GPIO pins are routed to the 2 18pin headers.

+The board must be programmed with a debugger, ie at this time it cannot be programmed over the usb.

 ## Changes